pawarss1/OperatingSystem/Practical7/readme.md

-# AIM : To implement bankers algorithm algorithm.
+# AIM : To implement bankers algorithm.